wp-plugins/eshop/trunk/readme.txt

 == Latest Update ==

+Version 2.6.6 fixes uninstall routines.

-Latest Version, 2.6.5, attempts to fix the directory creation issue.
+Version 2.6.5 attempts to fix the directory creation issue.

-Version, 2.6.4, added new functionality and fixed a few bugs.
+Version 2.6.4 added new functionality and fixed a few bugs.

  = Added =